Conditions of Financial Aid Offer

 - You do not owe a refund or repayment to any federal or state grant and are not in default on a state or federal student loan.

-- If you do not attend or if you withdraw from your classes, you may owe a repayment of all or part of the award amount.
+- If you do not attend or if you withdraw from your classes, you may owe a repayment of all or part of any state funds you have received.

 - The offer of this state financial assistance is subject to, and conditioned upon, the availability of funds.
-The Washington Student Achievement Council and Shoreline Community College reserves the right to withdraw, reduce, or modify the awards due to funding limitations or due to changes in circumstances which affect your eligibility for the program.
+The Washington Student Achievement Council (WASC) and Shoreline Community College, through which the grant, scholarship, or work study is awarded, reserves the right to withdraw, reduce, or modify the awards due to funding limitations or due to changes in circumstances which affect your eligibility for the program(s).

 Things to Remember

 - Managing money wisely is especially important for a student on a tight budget.
 Having a budget will help you gain a perspective on your financial circumstances and assure adequate resources while you are attending school.

 - Plan to have enough of your own money for tuition, books and living expenses for the start of the quarter.
 There are many things that could delay your financial aid when you need it the most.